March 9, 2017 - April 27, 2017

-The celebrated dioramas, dinosaur exhibits, and halls of the Museum serve as the settings for an intensive after-hours drawing course with illustrator and naturalist, Patricia Wynne.
+The celebrated dioramas, dinosaur skeletons, and other distinctive features of the Museum serve as the setting for an intensive after-hours drawing course with illustrator and naturalist Patricia Wynne.
 Learn about the gifted artists who created the world-class dioramas as you sketch subjects in their “natural” environments.
-All experience levels welcome.

 To take a look at previous student work, visit the Museum's Flickr page here.